gartenriese2/mapcity/libace/README.md

 Libace
 ======

-> To get started, create an instance of the engine.
+To get started, create an instance of the engine.
-> #include "libace.h"
 > ace::Ace *AceEngine = ace::Ace::getInstance();